Diegopie/accessibility-code-refactor/README.md

 # accessiblity-code-refactor

-The purpose of the Accessibilty Code Refactor repository is to structure Horiseon's existing webpage in order to respect current accissablity standards and to optimize their site for SEO.
+The purpose of the Accessibility Code Refactor repository is to structure Horiseon's existing webpage in order to respect current accessibility standards and to optimize their site for SEO.

 ## Objective:

 - Source code meets accessibility standards
-- Semantic HTML elemants are used for readability
+- Semantic HTML elements are used for readability
 - Image elements have descriptive alt text
 - Source code is cleaned up and optimized